tongshengw/pomodoro/README.md

 # pomedoro

-this is a minimalist pomedoro timer webapp built with flask and javascript
+this is a minimalist pomedoro timer webapp built with flask and vanilla javascript